mcclaskey/batch_fslstats/README.md

 # Instructions
 If this is your first time working with the scripts, first run through the setup instructions [here](https://github.com/mcclaskey/batch_fslstats/blob/iss3-update-documentation/README.md#setup).

-If it's been a while since you set up the scripts, pull any new changes from the repo by running the following lines in your WSL terminal:
+If it's been a while since you set up the scripts, pull any new changes from the repo by running the following lines in your terminal:
 ```
 workon batch_fslstats_env
 git pull